 The key to understanding Camus’ novels is to know that he was an atheist and an existentialist who emphasized the absurd—the conflict between our desire for value and meaning and our inability to find any in a meaningless and irrational universe.

 But Camus believed that we should revolt against absurdity—not by cowardly committing suicide or fleeing into religious faith—but by taking responsibility for our lives, enjoying the goodness and beauty around us, and creating our own meaning in an objectively meaningless world.
 We do this primarily by struggling against suffering and death even if our efforts fail.
 This is what the novel’s hero does, fighting defiantly against absurdity.

 Philosophical Themes in the Novel

 The plague represents this absurdity.
 There is no justice regarding who lives and dies from the plague; there is no rational or moral meaning to be derived from it; religious myths or angry gods don’t explain it.
 The gods watch the unfolding calamity with arms folded either unwilling or unable to do anything.
 The plague is neither rational nor just.

-Moreover, wishful thinking doesn’t help, but instead, it distorts reality.
+Moreover, wishful thinking doesn’t help; instead, it distorts reality.
 Miracle cures won’t work and real cures aren’t right around the corner.
 Life is fleeting, our lives are ephemeral.
-Neither wealth nor education completely shield us from microscopic pathogens.
+Neither wealth nor education completely shields us from microscopic pathogens.
 Yet people forget all this.
 They’re surprised that they’re vulnerable, that their status or accomplishments don’t provide immunity.
 They shouldn’t be surprised.

-We all have the plague; we live in it midst; and we don’t deserve it.
-Nothing makes much sense.
+We all have the plague; we live in its midst, and we don’t deserve it.
+Nothing makes sense.
 Still, all we can do is care for each other.

 Here is a brief summary of Camus’ essay “The Myth of Sisyphus,” the best introduction to his philosophy.